netwerk-digitaal-erfgoed/LDWizard-ErfgoedWizard/README.md

 ## Details

-This is an implementation of the generic [LD Wizard Interface](https://github.com/netwerk-digitaal-erfgoed/LDWizard).
+This is a configuration of the generic [LD Wizard Interface](https://github.com/netwerk-digitaal-erfgoed/LDWizard).

 ## Getting started